rust-lang/nomicon/src/races.md

 * one of them is unsynchronized

 A data race has Undefined Behavior, and is therefore impossible to perform in Safe Rust.
-Data races are *mostly* prevented through rust's ownership system: it's impossible to alias a mutable reference, so it's impossible to perform a data race.
+Data races are *mostly* prevented through Rust's ownership system: it's impossible to alias a mutable reference, so it's impossible to perform a data race.
 Interior mutability makes this more complicated, which is largely why we have the Send and Sync traits (see below).